ObolNetwork/obol-docs/docs/sec/bug-bounty.md

 ### Critical Vulnerabilities: Up to $100,000

-A Critical-level vulnerability is one that has a severe impact on the security of the in-production system from an unauthenicated external attacker, and requires immediate attention to fix.
+A Critical-level vulnerability is one that has a severe impact on the security of the in-production system from an unauthenticated external attacker, and requires immediate attention to fix.
 Highly likely to have a material impact on validator private key security, and/or loss of funds.

 - High impact, high likelihood